-Our new point-in-time tickers API is available on an experimental basis.
+Our new point-in-time tickers API is now available.
 We've added nightly data syncs, pagination, and the ability to query by date.
 With the added date dimension, you can query the historical info of a single ticker or get an overview of all tickers actively traded on that date.

 It can be difficult to understand the whole picture of a company’s history when anchoring on ticker symbol alone.
 As companies merge or get acquired, tickers change, get delisted, and are sometimes re-used to list an entirely different company.
 If not accounted for, this can lead to inaccurate assumptions about how a company performed.
 That's why we're taking steps to give you more historical information on tickers, and more control over what you're searching for.
-We've created a new API with the ability to query a ticker as it was at a particular point-in-time, and we'll soon be rolling out the ability to search on various types of IDs so that you can choose what you want to anchor your data on.
+We've created a new API with the ability to query a ticker as it was at a particular point-in-time.

 With the new API, you can query

 We’re also updating the list of tickers after each market close to ensure that any symbol updates that showed up in trading on that day are captured.
-We’ve also added the ability to paginate the results, which will be covered in-depth in an upcoming article.
+We’ve also introduced the ability to paginate results using our new pagination patterns.

 The new Tickers API is now fully released and ready to use.
 We will be deprecating the old Tickers v2 endpoint on June 7, 2021.